Yorke and Northern Local Health Network response to coronavirus disease 2019 (COVID-19)

 Duration: 2 hours (maximum)

 Visitors will not be permitted if:

-- They have returned from overseas, or interstate, in the last 14 days
+- They have returned from overseas in the past 14 days

-- They have symptoms of acute respiratory infection (e.g. cough, sore throat, runny nose or shortness of breath)
+- They have a fever or symptoms of an acute respiratory infection, for example, cough, sore throat, runny nose, shortness of breath

 Residential Aged Care

 - Residents may now leave an aged care facility and return for any reason.

 - Children under the age of 16 years are now able to visit, provided that they have had their flu vaccination (babies under 6 months are exempt from the flu vaccination requirement).